 - Rain jacket or poncho (optional) – While we didn’t encounter any rain, it would be helpful to have a rain jacket just in case.
 Here are some options to consider: men/women.

-- Travel insurance or health insurance identification – This is needed when you sign the release form.
-Buy travel insurance before your trip and get it here.
+- Travel insurance or health insurance identification – This is needed when you sign the release form so don’t forget to bring documentation with you.